Best Vegan Lingerie Brands in 2022 – Buyer’s Guide

 Vox says that the United States generates 25 billion pounds of textiles per year.
 According to the Environmental Protection Agency in the United States, 11.3 million tons of municipal solid waste textiles ended up in landfills in 2018 alone.
 That’s too much!

-So, the vegan and sustainable fashion industry took it upon itself to make use of leftover fabrics to make functional and comfortable clothing that no one would guess as upcycled.
+Hence, the vegan and sustainable fashion industry has embraced the use of surplus fabrics to create functional and comfortable clothing that seamlessly conceals its upcycled origins.
 Fortunately, this is very common in vegan lingerie.

-One thing that strictly vegan manufacturers love to do is to scream it in your face.
-The screaming comes in the form of labels and certification.
+A common practice among strictly vegan manufacturers is to prominently display their vegan credentials in the form of labels and certifications.
 Is the lingerie set that you have in mind PETA-approved?
 Does it have a “certified vegan” logo?
 If you spot any certifications, badges, or logos, read them carefully, especially if they show an animal’s face.

 Almost every vegan at some point has made the same mistake: they buy a vegan fashion item that turns out to be just mostly vegan because it has leather accents or horn buttons.
 It’s an honest mistake, but you can avoid it by keeping in mind that details matter.